tstuefe/JEP387/jep.md

 ## Memory overhead

-Memory overhead of the old implementation and the proposed new one - as implemented in the current prototype - is roughly equivalent and in any case very miniscule compared to the size of the Metaspace itself.
+Memory overhead of the old implementation and the proposed new one - as implemented in the current prototype - is roughly equivalent and in any case very minuscule compared to the size of the Metaspace itself.

 A bitmap per memory region storing the state of commit granules.
 For a 1 GB Metaspace, this would amount to 2 KB.